doiftrue/kama-clic-counter/readme.txt

 === Plugin Name ===
 Stable tag: trunk
-Tested up to: 6.6.2
+Tested up to: 6.8.0
 Contributors: Tkama
 Tags: analytics, statistics, count clicks, counter
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Count clicks on any link all over the site.
-Creates beautiful file download block in post content.
-Has top downloads' widget.
+Count clicks on any link across the site.
+Creates a beautiful file download block in post content.
+Includes a widget for top downloads.

 == Description ==

-Using this plugin you will have statistics on clicks on file download or any other link all over the site.
+With this plugin, you can gather statistics on clicks for file downloads or any other link across the site.

-To insert file download block use `[download url="any file URL"]` shortcode.
+To insert a file download block, use the `[download url="any file URL"]` shortcode.

-Plugin don't have any additional instruments to uploads files.
-All files uploaded using standard wordpress media uploader.
-To create download block URL are used.
+The plugin does not include additional tools for uploading files.
+All files must be uploaded using the standard WordPress media uploader.
+The URLs are then used to create the download block.

-In additional, plugin has:
+Additionally, the plugin includes:

-* Button in visual editor to fast insert file download block shortcode.
+* A button in the visual editor for quickly inserting the file download block shortcode.
-* Customizable widget, that allows output a list of "Top Downloads" or "Top link Clicks".
+* A customizable widget that allows you to display a list of "Top Downloads" or "Top Link Clicks."

 == Frequently Asked Questions ==

-= How can I customize download block with CSS? =
+= How can I customize the download block with CSS? =

-Just customize CSS styles in plugin options page.
-Also you can add css styles into 'style.css' file of your theme.
+You can customize CSS styles on the plugin options page.
+Alternatively, you can add CSS styles to the `style.css` file of your theme.